Bullmastiff Dog. The Origin of the Thief Catcher!

-The Bullmastiff was originally bred during the course of time with a definite goal in mind – that of building and maintaining a lineage which people could readily recognize, comprehend and appreciate.
+The Bullmastiff was originally bred with a definite goal in mind.
+They wanted a lineage which people could readily recognize, comprehend and appreciate.

-The bullmastiff found its origin in Britain and is actually a part of the most ancient breeds of dogs from England, which is the Mastiff, even though its family tree isn’t as long and illustrious as that of some other breeds.
+The bullmastiff found its origin in Britain and is actually a part of the most ancient breeds of dogs from England, which is the Mastiff.
+However, its family tree isn’t as long and illustrious as that of some other breeds.

 The first Bullmastiff came into being only after 1860.
 About 60 per cent of the Mastiff was mixed with 40 per cent of the Bulldog in order to help the gamekeepers in their job.